domgreen/ledger/README.md

 ledger
 ======

-Ledger is a simple event store for nodejs
+Ledger is a simple event store for nodejs, work in progress ... why not help out :)